You are here

 Eligibility, Nominations, Applications, and State Finalists

 To be eligible for a PAEMST award, applicants must teach a STEM subject, teach at least half time, and have at least five years of full-time experience.
-Nominations for the 2021-2022 award cycle were due January 7, 2022.
+Nominations for the 2024-2025 award cycle for 7-12th grade teachers will open in the Fall of 2024.
 To review all of the eligibility requirements and to nominate a teacher, see the PAEMST website.

 A state selection committee reviews the applications and selects one or more applications to forward to the national selection committee.
 To be selected as a Colorado state finalist is the highest honor given annually for the teaching of mathematics in the State of Colorado.